 Yet, for Sarah, that same phrase means she could finally pursue her love of saving the environment through sustainable recycling initiatives.

 Saying “what you love” is where this phrase gets in trouble.
-It’s not specific, and lends itself to being an extremely subjective siren call.
+It’s not specific and lends itself to be an extremely subjective siren call.
 Something that seems to offer so much without explicitly offering anything at all manipulates our basic emotion of desire.